mu2/google-container-engine-dse/README.md

     kubectl logs datastax-opscenter-rc-5qjv6
     kubectl logs --previous datastax-opscenter-rc-5qjv6
     kubectl describe pod datastax-opscenter-rc-5qjv6
-    kubectl describe pod kubernetes-dashboard-v1.0.1-7g62n --namespace=kube-system

-You can also log into the GCE machine running a particular container and issue docker commands:
+You can also log into the GCE machine running a particular container via SSH and issue docker commands:

     sudo su
     docker ps

+To start an interactive shell session on a container (useful for debugging and running nodetool and cqlsh)

+    docker exec -i -t 83cddbf5327c /bin/bash

 To get the external IP of the OpsCenter machine (running on port 8888) use:

     kubectl get services

 This is a great reference for getting started with docker commands: https://docs.docker.com/engine/quickstart/

-To start an interactive shell session on a container (useful for debugging and running nodetool and cqlsh), ssh to the host GCE box and then run:

-    docker exec -i -t 83cddbf5327c /bin/bash